Federico Vilar

 Federico Vilar Baudena (born 30 May 1977) is an Argentine football manager and former player who played as a goalkeeper.

 Vilar played the majority of his career in Mexico where played for five different clubs.
 He also won four different titles and scored four goals all by free kicks.
 Vilar was known for his great reflexes and established himself as one of Mexico's best goalkeepers, his charisma and leadership ability has also earned him the title of team captain throughout his career.

 Career

 Vilar began his career playing for Boca Juniors in Argentina from 1993 to 2000 and Almirante Brown from 2000 to 2001.
 He then migrated to Mexico and played for second division team Acapulco until making his debut in Mexico's First Division on 1 December 2003, against Monterrey.

 Vilar played for Atlante for seven years where he won the Apertura 2007 league title, the 2008–09 CONCACAF Champions League, and played in the 2009 FIFA Club World Cup.

 Vilar moved to Morelia in 2010 where he won the 2010 North American SuperLiga, reached the Clausura 2011 league final, and won the Apertura 2013 Copa MX.
 He later played for Atlas and Club Tijuana.
 Vilar announced his retirement in a press conference in Tijuana on 29 November 2016.

-Throughout his career, Vilar wore the number 3 jersey as a tribute to his father.
+Throughout his career, Vilar wore the number 3 jersey as a tribute to his father, who played as a left-back.